-- 36. In its Request for Arbitration, the IAAF made the following requests for relief: - "CAS has jurisdiction to decide on the subject matter of this dispute; - The request for arbitration of the LAAF is admissable; ii) - The Athlete be found guilty of an Anti-Doping Rule Violation in accordance with Rule 32.2(b) of the iii) IAAF Rules; - A period of ineligibility of between two and four years be imposed on the Athlete, commencing on the iv) date of the (final) CAS Award.
-Any period of ineligibility or provisional suspension effectively served by the Athlete before the entry into force of the CAS Award shall be credited against a total period of ineligibility to be served; - All competitive results obtained by the Athlete from 17 August 2009 through to the commencement of v) her provisional suspension on 14 April 2016, shall be disqualitifed, with all resulting consequences (including forfeiture of any titles, awards, medals, profits, prizes, and apparance money); - vi) The arbitration cost be borne entirely by the Respondents; - The IAAF is awarded a contribution to its legal costs". vii) - 37.
-The IAAF's submissions in support of its requests for relief may, in essence, be summarised as follows: - The Athlete's ABP profile constitutes clear evidence that the Athlete has committed an Anti-Doping Rule Violation in breach of Rule 32.2(b) as follows: - The ABP sequence is abnormal for HGB RET% and OFF-score with a i) probability in excess of 99.9 %. - The Athlete's ABP profile contains individual "outliners" for all three blood ii) markers.
-An outliner on the upper or lower limit is abnormal with a probability of 99.9 % (i.e. 1 in 10,000) and an outliner over or under the limit is abnormal with an even higher degree of certainty. - Sample 1 5 are all examples of OFF-phases following the succession of iii) erythropoietic stimulation. - In view of the foregoing, and in particular, on the basis of the opinions of the Expert Panel, the IAAF submits that the ABP profile of the Athlete constitutes reliable evidence of blood doping in the period from 2009 to 2012. - With respect to the period of eligibility, the IAAF submits that the Sole Arbitrator may impose a sanction of up to four year ineligibility on the Athlete in accordance with the Rules 40.2 and 40.6 of the 2012 IAAF Rules. - In particular, the IAAF maintains that aggravating circumstances pursuant to Rule 40.6 of the 2012 IAAF Rules may be applied, as the evidence indicates that the Athlete (i)
+- 35. In its Request for Arbitration, the IAAF made the following requests for relief: - "CAS has jurisdiction to decide on the subject matter of this dispute; i) - The request for arbitration of the LAAF is admissible. ii) - The Athlete be found guilty of an Anti-Doping Rule Violation in accordance with Rule 32.2(b) of the IAAF Rules. - iv) A period of ineligibility of between two and four years be imposed on the Athlete, commencing on the date of the (final) CAS Award.
+Any period of ineligibility or provisional suspension effectively served

+- by the Athlete before the entry into force of the CAS Award shall be credited against a total period of ineligibility to be served. - v) All competitive results obtained by the Athlete from 20 May 2011 through to the commencement of his provisional suspension on 12 April 2016, shall be disqualified, with all resulting consequences (including forfeiture of any titles, awards, medals, profits, prizes, and appearance money). - vi) The arbitration cost be borne entirely by the Respondents. - vii) The IAAF is awarded a contribution to its legal costs". - 36.
+The IAAF's submissions in support of its requests for relief may, in essence, be summarised as follows: - The Athlete's ABP profile constitutes clear evidence that the Athlete has committed an Anti-Doping Rule Violation in breach of Rule 32.2(b) as follows: - The ABP sequence is abnormal for HGB and OFF-score with a probability in excess of 99.9 %; the sequence is abnormal for RET% with a probability in excess of 99.9 %. - The Athlete's ABP profile contains individual "outliners" for all three blood ii. markers.
+An outliner on the upper or lower limit is abnormal with a probability of 99.9 % (i.e. 1 in 10,000) and an outliner over or under the limit is abnormal with an even higher degree of certainty. - Sample 10 from 11 May 2012 is a clear example of an OFF-phase.
+HGB is 16.9 iii. g/dL and RET% is only 0.63%, producing a high OFF-score of 121.40 as explained by the Expert Panel, these values are symptomatic of the use and discontinuation of an ESA in order to boost artificially red cell mass during competition.
+Unsurprisingly, this sample was taken on the eve of an international competition. - iv.
+The three highest HGB values all occur in close proximity to major competition: - Sample 5 HGB 16.0 taken one day before the Athlete competed in the European Race Walking Cup in Olhão (Portugal). - Sample 10 HGB 16.9 taken one day before the Athlete finished second the IAAF World Race Walking Cup in Saransk (Russia). - Sample 20 HGB 16.8 taken 3 days before the Athlete won the men's 20km event at the Universiade in Kazan (Russia). - In view of the foregoing, and in particular, on the basis of the opinions of the Expert Panel, the IAAF submits that the ABP profile of the Athlete constitutes reliable evidence of blood doping, in particular the period from 2011 - 2013. - With respect to the period of eligibility, the IAAF submits that the Sole Arbitrator may impose a sanction of up to four-year ineligibility on the Athlete in accordance with the Rules 40.2 and 40.6 of the 2012 IAAF Rules. - In particular, the IAAF maintains that aggravating circumstances pursuant to Rule 40.6 of the 2012 IAAF Rules may be applied, as the evidence indicates that the Athlete (i)